-It’s essential, though, that you can tie all these elements together so your team works together well: chain of command is followed, relevant training and skills are put into action, and the right communication tools and technology are available.
+It’s essential that you tie all these elements together so your team works together well: chain of command is followed, relevant training and skills are put into action, and the right communication tools and technology are available.

-When the proverbial dust settles it’s also very important you review your response and evaluate how effectively you managed the situations that arose.
+When the dust settles it’s important that you review your response and evaluate how effectively you managed the situations that arose.

-Again, we can turn to advice designed for slightly different context that is equally applicable here.
-Writing in Policy and Society, Allan McConnell proposes a model for assessing crisis management that could apply to event incident management:
+Again, we can turn to advice designed for a slightly different context.
+Writing in Policy and Society, Allan McConnell proposes a model for assessing crisis management that could be applied to event incident management:

-A crisis management initiative is successful if it follows pre-anticipated and/or relevant processes and involves the taking of decisions which have the effect of minimizing loss of life/damage, restoring order and achieving political goals, while attracting universal or near universal support and/no or virtually no opposition.
+A crisis management initiative is successful if it follows pre-anticipated and/or relevant processes and involves the taking of decisions that have the effect of minimizing loss of life/damage, restoring order and achieving political goals, while attracting universal or near universal support and/or virtually no opposition.

-In the event context you’re looking to minimize loss, and get the event back on track toward its goals in a way that will please your stakeholders, your attendees and your event crew.
-You want to respond to incidents quickly and decisively, meet your health and safety obligations, and protect the viability of your event.
+In the event context, you’re looking to minimize loss and get the event back on track in a way that satisfies your stakeholders, your attendees and your event crew.
+You want to respond to incidents quickly and decisively, meet your health and safety obligations, and protect your event brand and sponsors.

-How well is your event set up to respond to incidents associated with the risks you might face?
-Have you got a robust incident management plan specifying what your team will do when things go wrong?
-Is your chain of command established and appropriate?
-Do your team have the skills and training they need?
-Do you have the communications systems and technology you need?
-Are your planned mitigation practices practical and likely to be effective?
+How well is your event set up to manage your risk?
+Do you have an up-to-date, appropriate incident management plan specifying what your team will do when things go wrong?
+Is your chain of command established and efficient?
+Do your team members have the skills and training they need?
+Do you have the communications strategy and tools you need?
+Are your risk mitigation processes and controls practical and effective?

-Talk to the Blerter team about how our app can help you manage incidents that you might face during your event.
+Talk to the Blerter team about how our event delivery platform can help you manage incidents during your event.
 Or if you need a helping hand with your risk management plan download the following Risk Mitigation Guide.